Jim Leary | Mt. Horeb, WI

 “In my family, we have some Welsh and some Scottish ancestry, but we’re mostly Irish.
 I grew up with a strong sense of heritage, and all of my immigrant ancestors were famine refugees.
 They were illiterate laborers.
 From that I got a lifelong sympathy for immigrant and refugee people and for working people, and for anybody who’s being oppressed.

-Everything turned around in my family - in terms of access to education - when my great-great-aunt, Katie Leary, got a job as a maid for Mark Twain.
+Everything turned around in my family—in terms of access to education—when my great-great-aunt, Katy Leary, got a job as a maid for Mark Twain.
 The Mark Twain.
-When Twain died, he left some money to Aunt Katie, and then, because of Katie's generosity and the fact that she had no children, my grandfather was able to use some of this money to get an education.
+When Twain died, he left some money to Aunt Katy, and then, because of Katy’s generosity and the fact that she had no children, my grandfather was able to use some of this money to get an education.
 I see this money as what kind of got us out of the ditch.
 It opened the door to higher education for my family.

 My grandfather ended up getting a Master’s in Journalism from Columbia University.
 He was in World War One, met a woman from La Crosse, and ended up coming to Wisconsin and getting into the newspaper business.
 My grandparents had my dad in 1922.

 On my other side, my mother grew up in Omaha, Nebraska, and was the first person in her family to go to college.
 She got a scholarship to Columbia University to study journalism, and that’s where my folks met.
 They lived there until 1948, when my grandfather had a heart attack and asked if my dad would come back to Rice Lake, his hometown.